swyx

 - Gemini from Google integration: A user

-asked about the status of integrating Gemini from Google to LangChain, but no answer was provided. - LangChain with Local Models:
+@analyticsrepoasked about the status of integrating Gemini from Google to LangChain, but no answer was provided. - LangChain with Local Models:

-suggested the use of a backend like llama.cpp that is capable of taking constrained grammar. - Resources for Agent Coding and Deployment:
+@_egeresand@lhc1921discussed extensively the possibility of using local models with chat LLMs in LangChain.@_egeresmentioned the possibility of tweaking API endpoints via environment variables and sub-classingLLM.@lhc1921suggested the use of a backend like llama.cpp that is capable of taking constrained grammar. - Resources for Agent Coding and Deployment:

-asked for comprehensive resources on Agent coding and deployment, but didnât receive any response. - Kork Package with Pandas:
+@_ashisharyaasked for comprehensive resources on Agent coding and deployment, but didnât receive any response. - Kork Package with Pandas:

-sought guidance on how to limit the pandas functions accessible to their agent using the Kork package, but didnât receive any response. - Learning Pathway for AI Development:
+@xstepzsought guidance on how to limit the pandas functions accessible to their agent using the Kork package, but didnât receive any response. - Learning Pathway for AI Development:

-, a new AI developer, asked for advice on whether Python would be necessary in their AI development journey using langchain with React.js, but received no response. - Use Cases for Running Language Models Locally:
+@yasuke007, a new AI developer, asked for advice on whether Python would be necessary in their AI development journey using langchain with React.js, but received no response. - Use Cases for Running Language Models Locally:

-asked about the possible use cases for running language models locally, like personal assistant or edge type of analytics, but received no response.
+@rajib2189asked about the possible use cases for running language models locally, like personal assistant or edge type of analytics, but received no response.

 â· #share-your-work (1 messages):